roadkillwiki/roadkill/readme.md

 * Visual Studio 2013 (2012 should also work)
 * Typescript installed - http://www.typescriptlang.org
-* SQL Server Express 2012 or higher - `choco install sqlserver2014express` for Choclatey users.
+* SQL Server Express 2012 or higher - `choco install sqlserver2014express` for Chocolatey users.
 * Your SQL Server installation should be the default instance (not YOURMACHINE\SQLEXPRESS) for the tests to pass.
 They rely on the connection string being `Server=(local);Integrated Security=true;Connect Timeout=5;database=Roadkill`
 * An NUnit runner (NUnit, Resharper, Dotcover etc.) if you want to run the tests.
 This is required if you want to contribute.